Gosainkunda Lake Trek

 Day 02

-Dhunche - Sing Gompa
+Trek from Dhunche to Sing Gompa

-Alt: 3330 M / 10991ft
+Alt: 3330 m / 10991 ft

 We start with a steady, six-hour climb that immediately immerses you in the serene landscapes of the Langtang region.
 The trail leads us past a local mineral water source and across cheerful suspension bridges over rushing streams.
 As we ascend, the path winds through beautiful rhododendron forests, with the snow-capped peaks of the Langtang range emerging through the trees to welcome us.
 We'll walk through small settlements of the local Tamang community and pass an army checkpost before finally arriving at our destination: Sing Gompa.
 This peaceful village is home to a charming monastery and a famous local cheese factory—a perfect place to observe traditional mountain life.
 We'll settle into a cozy teahouse for the night, our first stop in the high Himalayas.